prestonharberts/bib/Bible/isa51.md

 # Isaiah 51
 ## There is Hope for the Future
 ###### ¶ 1
->  “ Listen to me, you who pursue godliness,
+> “Listen to me, you who pursue godliness,
->  “ Who seek the LORD.
+> “Who seek the LORD.
->  “ Look at the rock from which you were chiseled,
+> “Look at the rock from which you were chiseled,
->  “ At the quarry from which you were dug.
+> “At the quarry from which you were dug.
 ###### 2
->  “ Look at Abraham, your father,
+> “Look at Abraham, your father,
->  “ And Sarah, who gave you birth.
+> “And Sarah, who gave you birth.
->  “ When I summoned him, he was a lone individual,
+> “When I summoned him, he was a lone individual,
->  “ But I blessed him and gave him numerous descendants.
+> “But I blessed him and gave him numerous descendants.
 ###### 3
->  “ Certainly the LORD will console Zion;
+> “Certainly the LORD will console Zion;
->  “ He will console all her ruins.
+> “He will console all her ruins.
->  “ He will make her wilderness like Eden,
+> “He will make her wilderness like Eden,
->  “ Her arid rift valley like the garden of the LORD.
+> “Her arid rift valley like the garden of the LORD.
->  “ Happiness and joy will be restored to her,
+> “Happiness and joy will be restored to her,
->  “ Thanksgiving and the sound of music.
+> “Thanksgiving and the sound of music.
 ###### ¶ 4
->  “ Pay attention to me, my people.
+> “Pay attention to me, my people.
->  “ Listen to me, my people!
+> “Listen to me, my people!
->  “ For I will issue a decree,
+> “For I will issue a decree,
->  “ I will make my justice a light to the nations.
+> “I will make my justice a light to the nations.
 ###### 5
->  “ I am ready to vindicate,
+> “I am ready to vindicate,
->  “ I am ready to deliver,
+> “I am ready to deliver,
->  “ I will establish justice among the nations.
+> “I will establish justice among the nations.
->  “ The coastlands wait patiently for me;
+> “The coastlands wait patiently for me;
->  “ They wait in anticipation for the revelation of my power.
+> “They wait in anticipation for the revelation of my power.
 ###### 6
->  “ Look up at the sky.
+> “Look up at the sky.
->  “ Look at the earth below.
+> “Look at the earth below.
->  “ For the sky will dissipate like smoke,
+> “For the sky will dissipate like smoke,
->  “ And the earth will wear out like clothes;
+> “And the earth will wear out like clothes;
->  “ Its residents will die like gnats.
+> “Its residents will die like gnats.
->  “ But the deliverance I give is permanent;
+> “But the deliverance I give is permanent;
->  “ The vindication I provide will not disappear.
+> “The vindication I provide will not disappear.
 ###### 7
->  “ Listen to me, you who know what is right,
+> “Listen to me, you who know what is right,
->  “ You people who are aware of my law.
+> “You people who are aware of my law.
->  “ Don’t be afraid of the insults of men;
+> “Don’t be afraid of the insults of men;
->  “ Don’t be discouraged because of their abuse.
+> “Don’t be discouraged because of their abuse.
 ###### 8
->  “ For a moth will eat away at them like clothes;
+> “For a moth will eat away at them like clothes;
->  “ A clothes moth will devour them like wool.
+> “A clothes moth will devour them like wool.
->  “ But the vindication I provide will be permanent;
+> “But the vindication I provide will be permanent;
->  “ The deliverance I give will last.”
+> “The deliverance I give will last.”
 ###### ¶ 9
 > Wake up!
 Wake up!
 > Clothe yourself with strength, O arm of the LORD!